 Bravante Vineyards dates from the early 1990’s, is owned by George and Nancy Bravante and is located in the Howell Mountain sub appellation high in the hills above the main part of Napa Valley.
 The Bravantes have a long history developing real estate and agricultural land; they currently own and operate Bravante Produce in the San Joaquin Valley.
 They are growers and shippers of citrus and table grapes and also own and operate their own packing company.

-Long time Napa Valley resident Duane Dappen has been their winemaker since right after the first few vintages.
+Long time Napa Valley resident Duane Dappen has been their winemaker since the 2000 vintage.
 Duane has worked at a number of notable Napa wineries over the years including Grgich Hills Cellars, Storybook Mountain, Rombauer and Frank Family.
 In addition he also runs his own label, D Cubed which focuses on Zinfandel.

 Their Merlot has long garnered attention and is the wine they have been known for, for a number of years.
 This is not a delicate Merlot by any means.
 Rather its a big mountain grown wine that expresses rich dark mountain grown fruit and more resembles a Cabernet Sauvignon than your typical Merlot.
 The 2006 vintage is a dark wine with big aromas including chocolate, blackberry and hints of sage.
 The wine is very concentrated, especially on the mid palate.
 The finish shows dusty expressive tannins which are broadly distributed; this helps maintain a very balanced structure.